-The Company currently manages it operations and head office under the supervision of the Board led by Executive Chairman, Adam Davis.
+The Company currently manages its operations and head office under the supervision of the Board led by Executive Chairman, Adam Davis.
+Following the completion of the Proposed Transaction, Mr Davis will be appointed Chief Executive Officer and Managing Director of the Company.

 The ALG business will operate as per normal for the foreseeable future and key personnel will be retained to continue in their respective roles.
+The Board of UCW will play an oversight and strategic role in the ALG business from completion of the Proposed Transaction.